Thomaselli Brothers

-The Thomaselli Brothers are the professional wrestling stable that consists of real life brothers Pauly Thomaselli (Brandon Thomas), Vito Thomaselli (Kent Thomas), and storyline brother Sal Thomaselli (Sal Takavoli).
+The Thomaselli Brothers were a professional wrestling stable that consisted of real life brothers Pauly Thomaselli (Brandon Thomas), Vito Thomaselli (Kent Thomas), and storyline brother Sal Thomaselli (Sal Takavoli).
 Kent Thomas and Sal Takavoli are now retired.
 They formerly worked for the American promotion Juggalo Championship Wrestling, as well as occasionally for other various independent promotions.

 Before forming the group, all members competed as singles competitors.
 Sal and Vito first began teaming together in 2005 as The Iron Saints.
 The duo won the IWA Mid-South Tag Team Championship three times.
 Brandon permanently joined his brothers in 2007, creating the stable the Thomaselli Brothers.
 As the Thomaselli Brothers, later renamed the Haters, Pauly and Vito are three time JCW Tag Team Champions.

 Vito Thomaselli (Single career)

 Vito started his pro wrestling career at the young age of 18.

 Iron Saints are Formed

 After moving out to California and becoming the head trainer alongside Ric Thompson, Vito's first student was Sal Tavakoli (Thomaselli).
 Sal and Vito first began teaming together in 2003 as The Iron Saints.
 The duo won the IWA Mid-South Tag Team Championship three times.